 CoSW students have the opportunity to work in a wide range of field placement settings, gaining hands-on practice experience that prepares them for the workforce.

-Students can study abroad, engage in service learning, and complete the Diversity Certificate.
+Students can study abroad and engage in service learning.
 Each of these will enhance their world view and broaden their appreciation of difference.

 All BASW academic advising is overseen by a licensed social worker, which lends a forward-looking career perspective to the educational process.